-White House says new small business loan program is out of money, leaving many firms grasping for lifelines
+Trump says negotiations underway to revive small business loan program, as firms impacted by virus grasp for new loans

-Republicans and Democrats say more action is needed to build on the massive $2 trillion economic rescue law passed just three weeks ago, but they cannot agree on what to do.
-The economy continues to weaken but lawmakers are scattered all over the country advancing conflicting proposals and bickering.
+The $350 billion Paycheck Protection Program was a central piece of the massive $2 trillion economic rescue law passed just three weeks ago.
+Republicans and Democrats say more action is needed to build on the law, but they have not been able to agree on what to do.
+The economy continues to crumble, but lawmakers are scattered all over the country advancing conflicting proposals and bickering.

-The impasse has become so heated that President Trump lashed out at House Speaker Nancy Pelosi (D-Calif.) on Thursday morning, just one day after he threatened to adjourn Congress because he complained nothing was getting done.
+The impasse became so heated that President Trump lashed out at House Speaker Nancy Pelosi (D-Calif.) on Thursday morning, just one day after he threatened to adjourn Congress because he complained nothing was getting done.
+Pelosi, for her part, dismissed Trump as “a weak person.”

+Nonetheless, by the end of the day Thursday Trump said his administration was negotiating with Democrats and that he expected “something’s going to be happening."

-The $350 billion Paycheck Protection Program was a central piece of the coronavirus rescue law.
-Overwhelmed by demand from the moment it launched April 3, the program has now essentially run dry as small businesses around the nation beg for relief.
-The program is aimed at helping businesses with under 500 workers and keeping people employed by extending loans that are forgivable if businesses keep workers on payroll.
+The Paycheck Protection Program was overwhelmed by demand from the moment it launched April 3, and the program has now essentially run dry as small businesses around the nation beg for relief.
+The program is aimed at helping businesses with less than 500 workers and keeping people employed by extending loans that are forgivable if businesses keep workers on payroll.

 The SBA reported Thursday morning that more than 1,637,000 loan applications valued at “over $339 billion” had been approved.
 It is not expected to disclose who the recipients of the taxpayer funds will be, as the $2 trillion bailout law did not compel the agency to make this information public.

-The government has not released data showing how much of that cash has been actually disbursed and given to the small businesses, however.
-Anecdotal reports from lenders and small business owners suggest only a small portion of it has been released so far, with many banks overwhelmed with applications.
+The government has not released data showing how much of that cash has been disbursed and given to the small businesses, however.
+Anecdotal reports from lenders and small business owners suggest only a small portion of it has been released, with many banks overwhelmed with applications.
 It is also unclear how many firms have secured new loans, though it appears to be just a fraction of the 30 million small businesses in the United States.

 Last week, Treasury Secretary Steven Mnuchin asked Congress to agree to $250 billion more for the program, but a GOP attempt to approve that increase failed in the Senate as Democrats demanded more money for hospitals, cities and states and food stamp recipients.

-There has been scant progress since.
-Talks finally started Wednesday with aides to Mnuchin, Pelosi and Senate Minority Leader Charles E. Schumer (D-N.Y.), but they seemed unlikely to yield results in time for action at a Senate “pro forma” session scheduled for Thursday afternoon.
-Any deal would have to advance by voice vote or “unanimous consent” that any individual lawmaker could block.
+There had been scant progress for the past week, but talks finally started Wednesday with aides to Mnuchin, Pelosi and Senate Minority Leader Charles E. Schumer (D-N.Y.).
+They did not yield results in time for action at a brief Senate “pro forma” session Thursday afternoon, as some had hoped.
+But the negotiations were ongoing, with Trump sounding notes of optimism at his daily coronavirus briefing Thursday evening even while criticizing Democrats’ demands.

+“We’re negotiating with Democrats.
+And they should, frankly, approve it quickly.
+This is a great thing for our country.
+It’s a great thing for small business and for the workers,” Trump said.
+“And we’re having a hard time getting them to approve it.
+I think it’s going to happen.
+It should happen really unanimously.
+But they’re trying to get things and we’re not too happy with what they’re trying to get.”

+Democrats have blamed Republicans for the impasse, accusing them of refusing to negotiate over their demands for targeted assistance, such as more relief for hospitals, and for city and state budgets that have been hammered by a drop in revenue.
+Governors of both parties have been begging Congress to approve $500 billion more in stabilization funds to help them weather the economic catastrophe.

 The need is only deepening on all sides, as new figures out Thursday showed unemployment claims once again surged over the past week, with 5.2 million people filing for unemployment insurance.
 More than 22 million Americans have now filed for unemployment aid since Trump declared a national emergency four weeks ago.